HyperHDG/actions/README.md

 # GitHub Action: wiki

 GitHub action that deploys a wiki (which is administrated within a certain branch) of a repository.
+For a similar action with different (more detailed) manual, please refer to the branch `doxygen` of this repository.

 GitHub offers the possibility to write a wiki per repository.
 This wiki usually is contained in the repository `your_repo_name.wiki` which automatically publishes its content to the wiki page of the